 The graduated approach to SEN Support

-Settings must use a graduated approach with four stages of action:
+Places of learning must use a graduated approach with four stages of action:

-It is called the graduated approach because it may take several cycles of intervention and different strategies being tried, before support needs are understood and met.
+It is called the graduated approach because it may take several cycles of intervention and different strategies being tried before support needs are understood and met.